SequentCalculus/sequent-calculus-compiler/README.md

     ├── core2axcut            Compilation of Core to AxCut ├── fun                   Surface language Fun
-    ├── fun2core              Compilation of Fun to Core └── printer               Infrastructure for prettyprinting with colorized
+    ├── fun2core              Compilation of Fun to Core ├── parallel_moves        Implementation of algorithm to compute parallel moves └── printer               Infrastructure for prettyprinting with colorized
                               terminal and latex output
 ```